lemonliu2023/lingo-reader/README.md

 }
 ```

-In an EPUB file, a chapter is an HTML (or XHTML) file.
+In an eBook file, a chapter is generally an HTML (or XHTML) file.
 Therefore, the processed chapter object consists of two parts: one is the HTML content string under the `<body>` tag, and the other is the CSS.
 The CSS is parsed from the `link` tag in the html file and provided as a blob URL, specifically in the `href` field of `CssPart`, along with an `id` corresponding to that URL.
 The blob URL of the CSS can be directly referenced by the `<link>` tag, or it can be fetched using the `Fetch` API to retrieve the CSS text for further processing, such as adding an ID of a DOM element before the CSS selector to implement scoped CSS.

 ## getToc: () => Toc